 Car maintenance costs can add up quickly.
 AAA estimates car maintenance costs add up to around $800 per year.
 If you can build some basic car maintenance skills, you can potentially cut hundreds out of your spending each year.

-Some basic car maintenance skills include changing your oil and switching your wiper blades when the time comes.
+Having some basic car maintenance skills is a smart car owner move and could include changing your oil and switching your wiper blades when the time comes.
 With time, you can build more car maintenance skills to increase your savings.

 Canning and preserving food